 - b.
 Monitoring & Maintenance Plan.
-All proposals must include a detailed plan that includes specific methods to monitor, measure, track and/or calculate the Measures of Success (see above).
+All implementation proposals must include a detailed plan that includes specific methods to monitor, measure, track and/or calculate the Measures of Success (see above).
 The results of this plan are to be included in the required Project Final Report.
 Although the level of effort will depend on the scope of the project, a suitable plan will incorporate an adequate balance of the following monitoring types: - i.
 Implementation monitoring assesses whether activities were implemented as planned; the information provides immediate feedback on whether the project was carried out as intended and/or according to specifications. - ii.
 Effectiveness monitoring is used to evaluate whether project activities resulted in the intended or desired effect.
 Was the project successful?
 Were the project goals and objectives achieved?
-You will be asked to summarize the results of your monitoring program in order to document the level of project success.
+You will be asked to summarize the results of your monitoring program in order to quantitatively demonstrate and document the level of project success.
 Please note that the collection of environmental data may necessitate development of a detailed Quality Assurance Project Plan (QAPP), which must be approved by NDEP prior to data collection.

 - iii.
-Vegetation monitoring may be a subset of either implementation or effectiveness monitoring, and is required for all projects that involve restoration or revegetation.
+Vegetation monitoring may be a subset of either implementation or effectiveness monitoring and is required for all projects that involve restoration or revegetation.
 This type of monitoring should include measurement of the following: (1) percent survival, (2) percent desirable (in most cases, native) species, and/or (3) percent cover. - iv.
 Maintenance inspection involves the regular inspection of implemented BMPs to ensure that they are functioning according to specifications.
 This type of monitoring is required for all proposed implementation projects. - v.
-Photo Monitoring If photo monitoring is to be used to demonstrate project success, a photo monitoring plan that outlines a specific methodology must be included in the proposal. - vi.
+Photo Monitoring If photo monitoring is to be used to demonstrate project progress, a photo monitoring plan that outlines a specific methodology must be included in the proposal. - vi.
 Education Programs includes pre- and post-education comprehension and likelihood of behavior change questions, with follow-up surveys conducted three months after completion of the program to substantiate retention and behavior change.
+(Note: Research on Human Subjects restrictions and approvals may apply to instances where surveys are anticipated in informal educational settings) and EPA and NDEP will need to mutually agree on any proposed assessment method (e.g., social indicator survey).
+For example, Nonpoint Source Pollution: Technical Guidance and Tools US EPA provides information about the Social Indicators Data Management and Analysis (SIDMA) tool and the Social Indicator Planning and Evaluation System (SIPES)

-If awarded a grant, a Monitoring and Evaluation task must be included in a grant contract scope of work and included in a project budget task category.
+If awarded an implementation grant, a Monitoring and Evaluation task must be included in a grant scope of work and included in a budget task category.